Search results for

 Does Telegram collect data?

 Yes.
 By necessity, the company stores data like your username, device info, usage habits, and connecting IP address.
-If applicable it also records other Telegram apps you’ve used, along with your history of username changes.
+If applicable, it also records other Telegram apps you’ve used and your history of username changes.
 This metadata is stored for up to 12 months, but it’s not used for advertising or other commercial purposes.

 Be aware that law enforcement and spy agencies could potentially ask Telegram to turn over server-side data, or else directly target you by seizing your phone or launching phishing and surveillance attacks.
 These things are true with any online service, but real-world incidents have previously occurred involving Iranian dissidents.